awsdocs/amazon-redshift-management-guide/doc_source/options-for-providing-iam-credentials.md

 ## Using a Configuration Profile<a name="using-configuration-profile"></a>

 You can supply the IAM credentials options and `GetClusterCredentials` options as settings in named profiles in your AWS configuration file\.
 To provide the profile name, use the Profile JDBC option\.
-The configuration is stored in a file named `config` in a folder named `.aws` in your home directory\.
+The configuration is stored in a file named `config` or a file named `credentials` in a folder named \.aws in your home directory\.

 For a SAML\-based credential provider plugin included with an Amazon Redshift JDBC or ODBC driver, you can use the settings described just preceding in [Using a credentials provider plugin](#using-credentials-provider-plugin)\.
 If `plugin_name` isn't used, the other options are ignored\.

-The following example shows a configuration file with two profiles\.
+The following example shows the \~/\.aws/credentials file with two profiles\.

 ```
 [default]